-logiCAD3 itself has to be installed on a development computer (Windows or Linux). logiCAD3 can be acquired free of charge as a Download from our online shop.
+logiCAD3 itself must be installed on a development computer (Windows or Linux).
+You can download logiCAD3 for free from our online shop.

-- Enter the IP address of your RevPi Connect in the address box of your browser.
+- Enter the IP address of your RevPi Core in your browser’s address bar.

 - Enter your password.
-You will find the sticker on the side of your RevPi Connect.
+You will find it on the sticker on the side of your RevPi Core.

 - Click on “Login”